brianhigh/brfss/sql_examples.md

 ## Table Size

-You can find the number of rows and columns, as well as table and index size, with a few simple queries.
+Print the number of rows and columns, as well as table and index size.

 ```r